Your guide to some of the best wallets for the safe, convenient and secure storage of bitcoin (BTC).

 Another area of strength for Exodus is its customer support.
 There’s an extensive online help center, and other users have reported fast and helpful responses from the Exodus team.

 However, there are a few drawbacks to consider.
-The first is, of course, that it’s not as secure as a hardware wallet, while the current lack of support for two-factor authentication is disappointing.
+The first is, of course, that it’s not as secure as a hardware wallet, while the current lack of support for 2-factor authentication is disappointing.
 Exodus also doesn’t have a mobile app as yet – there’s one planned for the future, and it will no doubt be a welcome addition.

 - Security, bitcoin (and only bitcoin)